 We will be doing several pieces of different kinds of writing primarily in class.
 You will keep all drafts in a digital folder.
 Not every piece will be finished, but at least one or more will be completed.
 You will write a reflection about your portfolio and your writing process.
 Your reflection will identify which pieces you think are your best writing and which pieces illustrate learning about writing.
 When you reflect upon your process please address the following questions: How did you get started?
 What was it like writing the first draft?
 What was difficult for you?
 What was easy?
 What kinds of decisions did you have to make in the writing?
-Did you consider an audience when you were writing.
+Did you consider an audience when you were writing?
+Who was your audience?
+Especially respond to: What did you learn about fostering student's writing.
 DO NOT BEGIN THIS ASSIGNMENT UNTIL IT IS DISCUSSED IN CLASS!